theonize/Currier/Gloss/Genesis/Genesis 3.md

 3) God did not actually prohibit touching the tree.
 This kind of extrapolation was to become a typical Jewish perogative.
 ...we should avoid adding our own interpretive conclusions to Scripture.
+...this doubtful dismissal of God's word is the preeminent human failure

 5) the elohim - plural, the divine council